Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Standard Auctions and Revenue Equivalence

 \begin{theorem}[Revenue and Pacing Equivalence] For any pacing function $\mu \in \X_0$ such that $\mu \in C^*_0(\mu)$ is an equilibrium pacing function for first-price auctions, the value-pacing-based strategy $\Psi^\mu: \Theta \times A \to \R_{\geq 0}$ is a Symmetric Equilibrium for the family of auctions $\{\A_\alpha\}_{\alpha \in A}$.
 Moreover, the expected payment made by buyer $\theta$ under this equilibrium strategy is equal to the expected payment made by buyer $\theta$ in first-price auctions under the equilibrium strategy $\beta^\mu: \Theta \times A \to \R_{\geq 0}$, i.e.,

 \end{theorem}

-The key lemma in the proof involves showing that the dual of the budget-constrained utility-optimization problem faced by a buyer is identical for all standard auctions, when the other buyers use the equilibrium strategy $\Psi^\mu$ of the standard auction under consideration.
-To establish this key step, we exploit the separable structure of the Lagrangian optimization problem and apply the known utility equivalence result for standard auctions in the standard i.i.d. setting, once for each item $\alpha \in A$.
-Then, we establish the analogue of Theorem~\ref{optimal_solution} for standard auctions.
+The key step in the proof involves showing that the dual of the budget-constrained utility-optimization problem faced by a buyer is identical for all standard auctions, when the other buyers use the equilibrium strategy $\Psi^\mu$ of the standard auction under consideration.
+To establish this key step, we exploit the separable structure of the Lagrangian optimization problem and apply the known utility equivalence result for standard auctions in the single-auction i.i.d. setting, once for each item $\alpha \in A$.
+Then, we establish the analogue of Proposition~\ref{optimal_solution} for standard auctions.
 Combining this with $\mu \in C_0^*(\mu)$ yields Theorem~\ref{standard_auctions_revenue_equivalence}.

+Our revenue equivalence relies on three critical assumptions: risk-neutrality, independence of weight vectors, and symmetry.
+As in the classical setting, revenue equivalence would fail if buyers are risk averse (see, e.g., \citealt{krishna2009auction}).
+We emphasize that, in contrast to the classical revenue equivalence result, buyers' values $w^T \alpha$ are not independent.
+Our result does require that weight vectors are independent across buyers.
+Buyers in our model are ex-ante homogeneous since buyer types are drawn from the same population.
+We remark, however, that buyers are heterogenous {\newsanti in the interim sense}: the buyers competing in an auction can have different budgets and weight vectors.
+Revenue equivalence would fail is buyers are ex-ante heterogenous, i.e., if competitors are drawn from different populations.